The modern cannabis world is much different than it was in the past. Take CBD, for instance.

 You’ve likely heard the expression that “oil and water don’t mix.”

-Taking CBD oil sublingually (rather than just swallowing it) allows for one of the quickest delivery methods because it doesn’t have to pass through the digestive tract and liver before reaching the bloodstream and working its magic.
+Taking CBD oil sublingually (rather than just swallowing it) allows for one of the quickest delivery methods because it doesn’t have to pass through the digestive tract and liver before reaching the bloodstream.

 Bioavailability is defined as: “the degree and rate of which a substance (such as a drug) is absorbed into a living system or is made available at the site of interaction.”

-Low-bioavailability rates have led to the development of water soluble CBD…something that some speculate will be game-changing for the entire cannabis industry.
+Low-bioavailability rates have led to the development of water-soluble CBD…a development that some speculate will be game-changing for the entire cannabis industry.

-Water soluble CBD is simply more efficient than other methods of delivery.
-This efficiency not only means that more CBD enters the system, but also that it can be more affordable for the consumer overall.
-If your body is absorbing more CBD, then you need to take less to reach the desired effects.
+This efficiency not only means that more CBD is available, but also that it can be more affordable for the consumer overall because you will likely simply not need as much to get the desired effect.

-Water soluble CBD is beneficial for several reasons.
+Water -soluble CBD is beneficial for several other reasons.
 Some of these include:

-- An increase in CBD-infused beverages in the market
+- An increase in the types and numbers of CBD-infused beverages in the market

 - An increase in CBD-infused edibles in the market